aws-powertools/actions/.github/actions/version-n-changelog/README.md

       # Without specifying release-type (automatic determination)
       - name: Generate version and changelog
+        id: version
         uses: your-org/actions/.github/actions/version-n-changelog@main

+      # Use the new version in subsequent steps
+      - name: Use new version
+        run: echo "New version is ${{ steps.version.outputs.new-version }}"

       # OR with explicit release-type
       - name: Generate version and changelog with explicit type
+        id: version-explicit
         uses: your-org/actions/.github/actions/version-n-changelog@main
         with:
           release-type: ${{ github.event.inputs.release-type }}

+      # OR run in dry-run mode to preview changes
+      - name: Preview version changes
+        uses: your-org/actions/.github/actions/version-n-changelog@main
+        with:
+          dry-run: 'true'
 ```

 ## Inputs